-- 1. Aeronautical, CAD & Additive Manufacturing Option: This option strives to provide an in-depth application of engineering technology with a focus on aeronautical engineering principles. - 2.
-CNC & Subtractive Manufacturing, Composite Design, UAS Design, Applications and Operations: This option stresses the fundamentals of engineering with an emphasis on 3-D graphics using CATIA and Solid Edge for the design and analysis of structures.
+- 1. Aeronautical Option: This option strives to provide an in-depth application of engineering technology with a focus on aeronautical engineering principles. - 2.
+Computer-aided Design Option: This option stresses the fundamentals of engineering with an emphasis on 3-D graphics using CATIA and Solid Edge for the design and analysis of structures.